urunrefined/hdifuse/README.md

 first, as there are a few.

 ## Building:
-*make* will build the project and create 3 executables.
+*make* will build the project and create all executables.
 You will need libfuse3 installed to both build and run the hdifuse program.

 ## Running